Mini Split R410A Refrigerant Working and Test Pressure

 This is because most mini splits are factory-tested.
 Manufacturers should replace a new unit or make necessary rectification for free if you found that the internal pipes of the mini split is leaking.

 In construction projects, we don’t pressure test any of the mini split itself.
-Instead, we bypass the mini splits and only pressure test the copper pipes so that when there are internal leakages, we have the evidence to claim for a full warranty.
+Instead, we bypass the mini splits and only pressure test the copper pipes using Nitrogen.
+It is so that when there are internal leakages, we have the evidence to claim for a full warranty.

 But, if you’re going to pressure test the entire system, make sure to check the maximum or design pressure of the low and high sides.
 It is usually stated on the outdoor unit nameplate or written in the installation manual.